neishm/fstd2nc/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --no-progress         Disable the progress bar.
-  --minimal-metadata    Don't include RPN record attributes and other internal
+  --minimal-metadata [nomvar,...]
-                        information in the output metadata.
+                        Specify a minimal set of RPN record attributes to include in the output file.
+If you use this flag without any values, then no RPN attributes will be included.
   --ignore-typvar       Tells the converter to ignore the typvar when deciding
                         if two records are part of the same field.
 Default is to split the variable on different typvars.